 What a day, it took about 50 more minutes to get back to Bass lake where we stocked up on supplies before heading back into the hills for our last night in California.
 The next day we made the long drive back to Salem, Oregon satisfied on the High Sierra kayaking experience, without the class V.

 Access: Granite Creek flows into the MF San Juaquin on river right just below the Crucible on the Devil's Postpile run.
 Upstream a couple miles from that confluence is the end of this run, just below a foot bridge (37.502456, -119.237707).
-You will need a high clearance vehicle, preferably with 4WD.
-The last 1/2 mile is rough, and even with a high clearance vehicle you may choose to carry your boats up that part at the end.
+You will need a high clearance vehicle for Granite Creek, preferably with 4WD.
+The last 1/2 mile to the take out is even rougher than the rest, and with a high clearance vehicle you may still choose to carry your boats up that part at the end.
 A saw for potential trees across the road is a good idea too.
+You also want to have an idea about what the snow situation is up there, it is often snowed in early in the season.

 From Bass Lake take either Beasore Rd out of The Pines, or Minarets Rd out of North Fork.
 The Minarets Rd/Mammoth Pool Rd stays paved longer, but is a further distance.
-Beasore Rd becomes pothole filled a few minutes past Beasore Meadows, but takes less time.
+Beasore Rd becomes pothole filled a few minutes past Beasore Meadows, but takes less time unless you are a pothole crawler.
 There were remnants of snow near Beasore meadows when we drove up, but that was the only spot.
+The Minarets route is a better option if snow is a concern.

 I'd recommend caching a map or two of the area on your phone and familiarizing yourself with it before heading up there.